 Are politics so toxic now, that people aren’t allowed to wish for someone’s recovery?
+(Update)

 I would ask everyone pray for and give your best wishes to Randy and his family for his swift recovery, regardless of your political affiliation.

+It takes it largely out of context, when it was originally more of a Ravnsborg impeachment matter, and not in the context of Seiler’s more immediate concerns for his health.

+But a lot of the same commentary is true.
+We need to remember we’re all human, and not let tribalism define how we treat our neighbor.

-One thought on “Are politics so toxic now, that people aren’t allowed to wish for someone’s recovery?”
+30 thoughts on “Are politics so toxic now, that people aren’t allowed to wish for someone’s recovery?
+(Update)”

 I met and spoke with Randy only once at the Central States Fair in RC when he walked over to our GOP display featuring a life-size cutout of Donald Trump.
 I asked him if he wanted a pic with the Donald and he said he didn’t think he was welcome there as a Democrat.
 I assured him that he was welcome and he introduced himself thanking me for the gesture.
 I offered him some “elephant water” and we visited for about 15 minutes.
 I thought him to be a sincere gentleman.